k2-fsa/sherpa-onnx/harmony-os/README.md

   VAD + Non-streaming ASR for speech recognition.
   Please see the doc at <https://k2-fsa.github.io/sherpa/onnx/harmony-os/vad-asr.html>

+- [./SherpaOnnxStreamingAsr](./SherpaOnnxStreamingAsr) It shows how to use streaming ASR models for real-time on-device speech recognition.

 - [./SherpaOnnxTts](./SherpaOnnxTts) It shows how to run on-device text-to-speech.
   Please see the doc at <https://k2-fsa.github.io/sherpa/onnx/harmony-os/tts.html>